Charting Your Fertility Cycle

 Tips for Taking and Understanding Your BBT

 - Begin taking your temperature on the first day of your period.
+(You will need a thermometer that measures by tenths of degrees.)

 - Take it at about the same time every day, preferably before you get out of bed in the morning.